-Which of course made me wonder when Magia Record popped up this season (yeah I wasn’t paying attention to what was coming out in 2020 so it caught me by surprise) whether this newest side-story had anything new to say.
+Which of course made me wonder when Magia Record popped up whether this newest side-story had anything new to say.
 As much as I am a fan of the Madoka TV series I’ve never gone on and watched the movies, though I’ve been told they are good.
 The reason was that I was deeply satisfied with the story the series gave and where it concluded for the characters.
 I didn’t feel compelled to watch on as I felt that they had made the point they’d set out to make and the story was done.

-Yet here we are 9 years later and this franchise continues in a lot of forms outside of the anime TV series and now we’re getting another anime series.
+Yet here we were 9 years later.
 Magia Record most definitely caught the visual style of Madoka in both the characters and the settings.
 Yet that first episode felt like Madoka lite.
 Part of the reason was probably because there was no shock factor to be had in the story with the appearance of the witches or the darkness underlying what it means to be a magical girl.
 However, even in the decision to send the protagonists’ family away takes away from an opportunity to show the impact the events in the magical girl aspects will have in the grounded life of the character.
 Madoka’s family, while given minimal screen time, added to her character arc and made her decisions even more weighted.

-However, Magia Record wasn’t the only new release anime that had me wondering about whether style over substance was actually a problem.
-ID:Invaded is a very nice looking anime and it oozes style.
+However, Magia Record wasn’t the only new release anime in 2020 that had me wondering about whether style over substance was actually a problem.
+ID:Invaded was a very nice looking anime and it oozed style.
 Both inside the world of the killer’s mind and in the office the rest of the team works in.
-Functionality is taking a back seat to appearance and that kind of sci-fi facade that fairly ordinary stories paint over themselves in order to look hi-tech.
+Functionality took a back seat to appearance.
 I mean, we could simply say the detective is a psychic and can meditate his way into the killing intent of murderer and the rest of the characters could just be ordinary police set in the modern world and realistically the opening two episodes wouldn’t have changed much outside of the visuals.

 That’s not actually a black mark against the story.
 Let’s be real, anime is a visual medium.
 Those cool and compelling visuals are necessary for broader audience appeal and even if we could have the same story set in the normal everyday world it might not be as fun or distinct so why worry about it overly much.
 Except that it would be nice if all that style served a purpose.
 Like I always wondered in Madoka why the classroom walls were transparent as clearly that just opened the possibility for distractions.
 I mean, it looked cool but it didn’t feel practical.
 Similarly, the layout of the office in ID:Invaded looks great, but not exactly functional.

 However, I am not just poking fun at 2020 anime.
-I’m using these as an example because so far all we’ve seen are establishing episodes.
-By default these episodes should bring the wow factor and their unique style to the party.
-And at this point is it any wonder that we don’t know whether there is any substance or whether the substance will be worth it when the stories are just getting going?
-Both Magia Record and ID:Invaded have the potential to really do great things with their narrative and characters and if they manage it, when combined with their stylistic choices, they could end up being pretty amazing.
+Both Magia Record and ID:Invaded had the potential to really do great things with their narrative and characters though neither one ended up being anime that stuck with me much beyond the initial viewing.
 Of course, they also might not and we might get a visually interesting walk through nothingness and then I’ll have to wonder whether or not that was worth the time.

 But it isn’t as though this is a new debate or argument.
 When I watched and reviewed the K anime series I asked then if being cool and looking good was enough for a series.
 In the case of K, it really was.
 It was a delight to watch and while the narrative and characters really didn’t make a huge amount of sense if you gave any of it too much thought, the anime was very good at keeping you engaged and distracted enough so that you didn’t sit and pick at some of the finer points.
 While it might not make for a great work of literature it certainly works as entertainment.